dvdimitrov13/NLP_structured_pred/README.md

 <!-- ABOUT THE PROJECT -->
 ## Main idea
 This project was developed as part of my Data Science MSc curriculum, with a goal of exploring two different problems in the realm of Natural Language Processing - structured prediction and classification.
+Additionally, I deployed the final model pipeline with Azure, you can play around with it here - https://where-is-the-recipe-from.azurewebsites.net/

 The idea is to train a Named Entity Recognition model to extract ingredients from raw recipe instructions ehn, thate output will be fed into a classification model that  able to predict the cuisine (currently trained on 20 different cuisines).